digital-chemistry-laboratory/multiwfn-mac-build/README.md

 $ cp build/multiwfn .
 ```

+Alternatively, use `cmake -B build -DCMAKE_BUILD_TYPE=Release` to fully optimize the build, but it will take additonal time.

 We then need to add the Multiwfn path to the `~/.zshrc`.
 Adapt the specific path to where you have installed Multiwfn on your system.
 See the Multiwfn manual for more specific instructions.

 ```zsh